US Cash Products-Harbor, Midwest distillates slide

 Distillate differentials to the New York Mercantile Exchange's November heating oil futures contract lost between a half cent per gallon and a full penny in value on a day that saw extreme volatility in the futures.

-The market's volatility came about as the U.S. crude and Brent crude trade spread contracted and European leaders tried to hash out a deal to save troubled economies in that region.
+The market's volatility came about as the U.S. crude and Brent crude trade spread contracted and the European heads of state tried to hash out a deal to save troubled economies in that region.
 [O/R]

-October ultra-low-sulfur diesel shed another half cent to be pegged at either side of 3.00 cents over, while jet fuel dropped 0.75 cent to trade at 3.25 cent over, both in the Harbor.
+October ultra-low sulfur diesel shed another half cent in value to be pegged at either side of 3.00 cents over, while jet fuel jet fuel dropped 0.75 cent to trade at 3.25 cent over, both in the Harbor.

-In the Midwest, Chicago ULSD differentials fell 2.50 cents to about 3.00 cents over December NYMEX heating oil as trade shifted to a new cycle, traders said.
+In the Midwest, ULSD differentials dropped 2.00 cents lower than Monday's levels as trade shifted to a new cycle, traders said.
+Chicago ULSD fell 2.00 cents to 3.50 cents over December NYMEX heating oil on the cycle switch.

 Group Three ULSD differentials were steady.

-In the gasoline markets, Chicago gasoline initially traded more than 5.00 cents higher early on Tuesday, also on the cycle switch, as newly prompt Chicago Cycle 1 gasoline differential was pegged at 1.00 cent under December NYMEX RBOB futures.
+In the gasoline markets, Chicago gasoline traded more than 5.00 cents higher as it switched cycles and the newly prompt Chicago cycle 1 gasoline differential was pegged at 1.00 cent under December NYMEX RBOB futures.

-Later, differentials retreated and widened, ending the day in a bid-offer spread of 3.00/1.50 cents under, traders said.

 On the Gulf Coast, differentials for transitional summer-to-winter grade M3 and winter-grade M4 gasoline each rose on Tuesday as their latest five-day lifting cycles scheduled to move on the Colonial Pipeline.